qa-io-vn/qa.io.vn/_posts/basic-techniques/2022-03-20-how_to_compare_two_objects_with_assertj.md

 ---
 layout: post
-title:  "How to compare two object with "
+title:  "How to compare two object with AssertJ"
 author: toronto22
 categories: [ Jekyll, tutorial ]
 image: assets/images/11.jpg
 ---
-# How to compare two objects with AssertJ

 As an automation tester, I want to compare two objects to prove those are equal or not.
 To do that, I can use function of AssertJ library (`assertj-core`) to compare tow objects field by field.